fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 ### Fetching start time

-As you can see, **Fetch-Then-Render** and **Render-as-You-Fetch** allow fetching to be started earlier, because the request doesn't wait for render to kick it off.
+As you can see, **Fetch-Then-Render** and **Render-as-You-Fetch** allow fetching to be started earlier, because the requests don't wait for render to kick them off.

 ### Rendering without data